lukejkelly/TraitLab/README.md

 If catastrophes are included and:
 * The option to fix the catastrophe rate, _rho_, at a value is selected, then the number of catastrophes on each branch of the tree _a priori_ is a Poisson random variable
 * The option to allow _rho_ to vary is selected, then we integrate _rho_ out analytically and the number of catastrophes on each branch is a Negative Binomial random variable.
+* When starting runs from a tree in the output file, say, the initial catastrophe tree will be different as catastrophe locations are currently not stored in an output file.
+See the section 'Bayes factors using the posterior predictive' below for more details.

 MCMC moves on _rho_ have been disabled as a consequence.
 See Chapter 2 of [Kelly (2016)][4] or the supplement of [Kelly and Nicholls (2017)][5] for further details on this calculation

-If you opt to start from the true tree in the Nexus file or a tree in an output file, the value for _beta_ in the file (if any) will be used to initialise the MCMC chain, the value in the GUI will be used otherwise.
+If you opt to start from the true tree in the Nexus file or a tree in an output file, the value for _beta_ in the file (if any) will be used to initialise the MCMC chain; the value in the GUI will be used otherwise.

-**Note:** I will update the code to run in batch mode (where you specify options in a _.par_ file instead) shortly; please let me know if you are interested in this.
+Repeating an experiment with seeded random numbers from the GUI using batch mode and vice versa will produce different results due to the order in which components of initialisation are executed.

 ---